BalazsR/postman-importer/README.md

-# Postman collection importer
+# HAR to Postman Collection v2.1 converter

-This module provides structure and code for quickly importing .har file and exports .json Postman collection.
+This module provides structure and code for quickly converting HAR schema to Postman Collection v2.1 JSON.

 ## Installation